-Finally, when things become, or have become, a legal system.
-Bringing anything of God into bondage, God has reacted with the Cross, and it has been a terribly devastating reaction.
-The whole matter of the law, legalism, the breaking of that was a terrible business, a terrible business, and it always is.
+Finally, when things have become a legal system, bringing anything of God into bondage, God has reacted with the Cross, and it has been a terrible, devastating reaction.
+The breaking of legalism, of bondage to the Law, was a terrible business, and it always is.
 The Lord is not going to tolerate anything like that - making His things of the Spirit a tyranny of law.
-Not a bit.
 He will react for the Spirit's complete liberty in all things.

-Now you see what this situation is.
-The Cross stands between a pure, unadulterated state, and a mixed, and therefore an impure, condition.
-The Cross stands between those two.
+So we see that the Cross stands between a pure, unadulterated state, and a mixed, and therefore impure, condition.
 The Cross stands between the full intention of God and something less than He intended.

-Yes, the Cross demands fulness, not imperfection, not something less, even in degree.
-Believe me, dear friends, that if the Cross really is a working power anywhere, it will never allow a standstill.
+Yes, the Cross demands fulness, not imperfection, not something less even in degree.
+If the Cross really is a working power anywhere, it will never allow a standstill.
 It will always demand a going on, and ever on, because it opens the way for that.

-The Cross stands between a knowledge or a wisdom that is without Life, and spiritual knowledge which is Life.
-Adam made his choice, his bid for knowledge, and he got it without Life.
-The "Tree of Life" was shut off - knowledge without Life.
-God doesn't stand for that.
-Knowledge.
-Oh, yes, how even religious knowledge can be lifeless and dead!
-It may be true of us, we have a lot of knowledge - but where is the commensurate Life, the commensurate Life?
-The Lord's against that, and says: "I can't go on; we must have some trouble about this; we must have some anguish, some pain about this...".

-All the knowledge must have a corresponding Life.
-The knowledge must be living, must be linked with Life.
-You can eat of the "Tree of Knowledge", but, but, remember now, the Tree of Knowledge, (now I mean that other Tree of Knowledge, the knowledge of the Lord, of heavenly things) you can eat of that, but even so, you must have the "Tree of Life" to keep the balance.
-Knowledge and Life correspond, go together.
+The Cross stands between a knowledge or a wisdom that is without life, and spiritual knowledge which is life.
+Adam made his choice, his bid for knowledge, and he got it without life.
+The "tree of life" was shut up - he had knowledge without life.
+God does not stand for that.
+We know how even religious knowledge can be lifeless and dead!
+It may be true of us, that we have a lot of knowledge - but where is the commensurate life?
+The Lord is against that, and He says: I cannot go on; we must have some trouble about this; we must have some pain, some anguish about this - all the knowledge must have a corresponding life.
+The knowledge must be living, must be linked with life.
+You can eat of the 'tree of knowledge' - I mean that other tree of knowledge, the knowledge of the Lord, of heavenly things - but even so, you must have the "tree of life" to keep the balance.
+Knowledge and life correspond, go together.
 The Lord is against any state other than that.

 Again, form, exact form, perfect form, in teaching and in practice, without power, is something that God will not allow.
-Yes, perfectly right in teaching and in practice, but what about the power?
-What about the power?
-You see, Israel had the oracles, had the Law, had all the truth, but where's the spiritual power?
+Teaching and practice may be perfectly right: yes, but what about the power?
+Israel had the oracles, had the Law, had all the truth, but where was the spiritual power?
 None at all.
 The Cross will act to put that right.
-There is nothing to be said against 'correct' procedure and accurate and sound teaching; they must be; but the Lord will see to it that by keeping things on the move, in exercise, in travail, in trouble, the whole question of power becomes a very, very real one.
-We have got so much teaching, but we have so little power - and that must become an anguish, a real anguish.
-All that we have, and all our way of doing things which we think to be so right, in a New Testament order it has a corresponding power and impact.
+There is nothing to be said against 'correct' procedure and accurate and sound teaching; they must be; but the Lord will see to it that by keeping things on the move, in exercise, in travail, in trouble, the whole question of power becomes a very real one.
+We have got so much teaching, but we have so little power - it must become an anguish, a real anguish.
+All that we have, and all our way of doing things which we think to be so right, of New Testament order, must have a corresponding power and impact.
 And so the Lord will not allow rest in that.

-In all these ways, you see, He is the God of Hope: by travail there's hope, by despair there's hope.
-It's His way.
+In all these ways, He is the God of Hope: by travail there is hope, by despair there is hope.
+It is His way.
 May He give us understanding.